CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 Independent of which framework you pick, pay attention to what approach is used to launch the jobs.
 For example Horovod always uses MPI, while DeepSpeed can be configured to use MPI or its own parallel launcher.
+In some frameworks, the launching mechanism may also vary depending on if you are running a single- or multi-node job.

-In many frameworks, the launching mechanism may also vary depending on if you are running a single- or multi-node job.
 All frameworks should use [NCCL](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/overview.html) (or [RCCL](https://github.com/ROCmSoftwarePlatform/rccl) for AMD) for fast inter-GPU communication, even if MPI is used to set up the